TradingBotX/market-making-bot/README.md

 ## Steps to Start the Bot

 To restrict site access to only the local environment, utilize `localhost:port` in the `.env` files for both the client and server components, where `port` refers to the specific port numbers you're using.
 If your intention is to access the site remotely, replace `localhost:port` with `your_ip:port` in both `.env` files, again using the appropriate IP address and port number.
-After these configurations are set, proceed to start the applications.
-This way, you ensure seamless operation whether accessing the applications locally or remotely.
+Once you've configured these settings, proceed to initiate the applications.
+This will guarantee smooth operation, whether you're accessing the applications locally or remotely.

 ### Method 1 : Docker Setup

 Follow these steps to get the project up and running:

-1. Clone this repository:
+1. **Clone this repository**:

     ```bash
     git clone https://github.com/tradingbotx/market-making-bot
     cd market-making-bot
     ```

+2. **Configure Environment Variables:**
+    Please ensure to update the `.env` files situated in both the client and server directories.
+To assist you in this process, you can refer to the provided `.env.example` files.
+Insert the required values that are pertinent to your environment.
+Please be aware that we have also made modifications to the server `.env.example` file to meet the requisites for Docker images.

-2. Navigate to the directory containing the `docker-compose.yml` file.
+3. Navigate to the directory containing the `docker-compose.yml` file.

-3. Start the services:
+4. **Start the services**:

     ```bash
     docker-compose build
     docker-compose up
     ```

-4. For local access, reach the React app through [http://localhost:3000](http://localhost:3000) and the Node.js app via [http://localhost:5000](http://localhost:5000).
+5. For local access, reach the React app through [http://localhost:3000](http://localhost:3000) and the Node.js app via [http://localhost:5000](http://localhost:5000).
 To access them over the web, access the React app at http://yourip:3000 and the Node.js app at http://yourip:5000, replacing "yourip" with the appropriate IP address.

-5. To stop the services, press `Ctrl + C` in the terminal where you started the services, and then remove the containers:
+6. To stop the services, press `Ctrl + C` in the terminal where you started the services, and then remove the containers:

     ```bash
     docker-compose down